SBS Radio Services Review

 All content in the new languages will be available digitally via on demand audio podcasts accessible via the SBS website and SBS Radio app to meet the needs of those audiences.

-Based on the final Selection Criteria for the SBS Radio Services Review and as Australia’s multicultural communities evolve, 12 current languages will be discontinued as they do not meet the Selection Criteria.
+Based on the final Selection Criteria for the SBS Radio Services Review and as Australia’s multicultural communities evolve, 12 languages have been discontinued as they do not meet the Selection Criteria.
 These languages are Kannada, Tongan, Norwegian, Cook Island Maori, Fijian, Swedish and the African program (in English) and the following languages that have been in recess for the last 12 to 18 months including Lithuanian, Malay, Latvian, Danish and Maori.

-SBS World News Radio (English programming) is being realigned to better meet audience needs for more news and information, more often.
+SBS World News Radio (English programming) has been realigned to better meet audience needs for more news and information, more often.
 SBS News will offer on demand audio news updates across the day and regular podcasts providing information and exploring key issues facing Australia today.
-The analogue radio program will be discontinued.
+The analogue radio program has been discontinued.

-Given their size relative to other communities, the Turkish and Croatian languages will each reduce one program (from five to four hours per week); while German will reduce two programs (from seven to five hours per week).
-Taking into account the demographic profile of each community, Hungarian, Bosnian and Albanian will also reduce to one program per week.
+Given their size relative to other communities, the Turkish and Croatian languages have each reduced one program (from five to four hours per week); while German has reduced two programs (from seven to five hours per week).
+Taking into account the demographic profile of each community, Hungarian, Bosnian and Albanian have also reduced to one program per week.

 Broadcast time changes have been kept to a minimum.
 The language programs with broadcast time changes include Dari, Dinka, Khmer, Maltese, Nepali, Pashto and Tigrinya.

-Following the changes, SBS Radio will offer services in 68 languages (as shown below) and the new SBS Radio services will be implemented on air effective Monday 20 November 2017.
+Following the changes, SBS Radio now offers services in 68 languages (as shown below) effective Monday 20 November 2017.

 Find the detailed results for your language/program here: